Brand Names: Banzel

 What other drugs will affect rufinamide (Banzel)?

-Taking this medicine with other drugs that make you sleepy can worsen this effect.
-Ask your doctor before taking rufinamide with a sleeping pill, narcotic pain medicine, muscle relaxer, or medicine for anxiety, depression, or seizures.
+Using rufinamide with other drugs that make you drowsy can worsen this effect.
+Ask your doctor before using opioid medication, a sleeping pill, a muscle relaxer, or medicine for anxiety or seizures.

 This list is not complete.
-Other drugs may interact with rufinamide, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
+Other drugs may affect rufinamide, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible drug interactions are listed here.

 Where can I get more information (Banzel)?